sandermvanvliet/RoadCaptain/docs/ZwiftEncryption.md

 The device type is always `0x2`.

 The channel type is `0x3` for _client to game_ and `0x4` for _game to client_.

+The `connection id` starts as zero and is incremented if the connection closes.
+When the connection is closed the `counter` should be reset to zero.
+Note that this situation appears not to apply with Zwift Companion to Zwift connections.
+It looks like this is only applicable for Zwift to Zwift Server connections.

+## Byte order

+The header and IV use [network byte order](https://en.wikipedia.org/wiki/Endianness#Networking), or Big Endian.
+Depending on the platform you build on, you will have to convert from little to big endian in order to ensure compatibility with Zwift apps.